RaceOsuna/rancid_tomatillos/README.md

 ## Feedback and Support

-If you have any questions, suggestions, or feedback regarding the Movie Rating React App, please feel free to reach out to our support team at [support@example.com](mailto:support@example.com).
+If you have any questions, suggestions, or feedback regarding the Rancid Tomatillos React App, please feel free to reach out to our support team at [support@example.com](mailto:support@example.com).
 We value your input and will be happy to assist you.

 ## License

-The Movie Rating React App is released under the [MIT License](LICENSE).
+The Rancid Tomatillos React App is released under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the application in accordance with the terms and conditions of the license.

 ## Acknowledgements

-We would like to express our gratitude to the following resources and projects that contributed to the development of the Movie Rating React App:
+We would like to express our gratitude to the following resources and projects that contributed to the development of the Rancid Tomatillos React App:

 - [React](https://reactjs.org/) for providing an excellent library for building user interfaces.
 - [Redux](https://redux.js.org/) for managing application state.